casa0019-group5/casa0019-group5.github.io/README.md

 ## MQTT to Raspberry Pi Database -- Vineeth Kirandumkara

-One of the main problems encountered with the data stream was that the values we received was the total amount of water used since the time the sensors were powered on.
-This meant for example we couldn't display specific data such as data from the last 24 hours.
-To solve this, I created a javascript (`collect_water.js`) that ran every 10 minutes, to store the values from the MQTT stream in a SQL database along with a timestamp, the floor number and SAC.
+One of the main problems encountered with the data stream was that the values we received was the total amount of water used since the sensors were powered on.
+This meant we couldn't display specific timescale data such as water usage over the last 24 hours.
+To solve this, I created a javascript (`collect_water.js`) that ran every 10 minutes, to store the values from the MQTT stream in a SQL database along with a timestamp, floor number and SAC.
 Using this database, I created an API (`server.js`) with 6 endpoints:

 | Endpoint           | Description                     | Output                                                               |
 | ------------------ | ------------------------------- | -------------------------------------------------------------------- |